tes/app-house-points/README.md

 Before adding mz to the 3rd party site a number of steps need to be performed by Tes for setup.

-1) Ensure the 3rd party site domain is added to the [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) list in service-event-tracking.
+1) Ensure the 3rd party site domain is added to the [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) list in Tes' event tracking service
 2) The Tes data team have created a new data stream split for the 3rd party site (TBC).
 3) As specified above a tracking strategy has been agreed between the 3rd party and Tes product / data.